-41. Group structure
+40. Group structure for consolidation

-Particulars Country of incorporation Percentage of ownership

-Names of the subsidiary companies

-Dish Infra Services Private Limited India 100%
+Particulars Country of incorporation Percentage of ownership Names of the subsidiary companies Dish Infra Services Private Limited India 100% C&S Medianet Private Limited India 51%

-Dish TV Lanka Private Limited Sri Lanka 70%

-C&S Medianet Private Limited India 51%

-42. The Company, has non-current investments (including equity component of long term loan and guarantees) in and noncurrent loan to its wholly owned subsidiary, Dish Infra Services Private Limited ('Dish Infra'), amounting to Rs.
-5,15,425 lacs and Rs.
-84,705 lacs respectively.
+41. The Company, has non-current investments (including equity component of long term loan and guarantees) in and non-current loan to its wholly owned subsidiary, Dish Infra Services Private Limited ('Dish Infra'), amounting to Rs.
+5,15,408 lacs and Rs.
+96,732 lacs respectively.
 The Company has carried out impairment assessment of recoverable value of equity investment of Dish Infra in the standalone books and the same is assessed to be lower by Rs.
-205,420 Lacs.
-Accordingly, the Company has recorded an impairment of investment as of and for the year ended 31 March 2022, which has been presented as an exceptional item in the standalone financial statement of the Company for year ended 31 March 2022.
+156,990 Lacs (previous year Rs.
+205,420 Lacs).
+Accordingly, the Company has recorded an impairment of investment as of and for the year ended 31 March 2023, which has been presented as an exceptional item in the standalone financial statement of the Company for year ended 31 March 2023.